i2p/i2p.www/i2p2www/spec/proposals/167-service-records.rst

 No issues.
 All known implementations currently ignore the properties field in LS2.
 LS2 was implemented in 0.9.38 in 2016 and is well-supported by all router implementations.

+'_' is not a valid character in i2p hostnames.

 Migration